bheinsius/SASBatchSubmit/README.md

-# SASBatchSubmit
-SAS Batch Submit WebApp
+#SAS Batch Submit WebApp

 Submit SAS code in batch from a webapp, right now or sometime later.
 Runs on Linux only for now.
 Sends email when the job is done.

 ![Screenshot](screenshot.png?raw=true "Screenshot")